nikbearbrown/NanoLex/Data/NanoLex_1.md

 #### Relational Adjectives (Pertainyms):
  - **Polymeric:** Pertaining to or characteristic of polymers, applicable to the structure of cyclodextrin polymers.

-### Expanded Definition and Usage\nCyclodextrin polymers have gained prominence for their unique ability to form inclusion complexes that encapsulate a wide range of guest molecules, including drugs, odors, and environmental toxins.
+### Expanded Definition and Usage:
+Cyclodextrin polymers have gained prominence for their unique ability to form inclusion complexes that encapsulate a wide range of guest molecules, including drugs, odors, and environmental toxins.
 This encapsulation not only protects these substances from degradation but also allows for controlled release and targeted delivery, significantly enhancing their efficacy and application range.
 In the pharmaceutical industry, these polymers are integral to the development of oral, injectable, and topical drug formulations that require enhanced solubility and stability.
 Additionally, in the food industry, they help in flavor encapsulation and odor control, extending product shelf life without the need for artificial preservatives.
 Environmental applications leverage their ability to bind pollutants, offering solutions for soil and water remediation.